Skip to content

 --labels git-user:"$GITHUB_ACTOR",git-commit:"$GITHUB_SHA"

-This script deploys the deployment package in your repository as a new revision of the given deployment version every time new commits are pushed to the main branch.
-If there is no version yet, a new version with VERSION_NAME will be created.
-We do so using the UbiOps CLI.
-Inside the script part of this yaml file you can call any function of the CLI, as long as your used token permits it.
+The script deploys the deployment package in your repository as a new version of the given deployment every time new commits are pushed to the main branch.
+The version name is constructed automatically from the first seven characters of the Commit-SHA.
+We create a new deployment version using the UbiOps CLI.
+Inside the script part of this .yaml file you can call any function of the CLI, as long as your used token permits it.

 To make this script work, you first need to configure some variables.
-At minimum you need to provide your deployment name, version, environment and path to the deployment package in your repository.
-Use path ./ if your deployment file (deployment.py for Python) is in the root of your repository.
-You may want to add a .ubiops-ignore file in the deployment package directory to exclude files from pushing to UbiOps.
-It works similar as the well-known .gitignore file.
+At minimum, you need to provide your deployment name, environment and path to the deployment package in your repository.
+Use path ./ if your deployment file (the deployment.py) is in the root of your repository.
 Configure your parameters in the following lines of the script:

 env: